 Meeting the needs and bringing solutions to the problems of this community which constitutes one of the most important dimensions of our relations with Western European countries are regarded as one of our foreign policy priorities.

-In order to facilitate and regulate the movement of labor force, and to meet the needs of employers and workers, Turkey signed Labor Force Agreements with the destination countries beginning with Germany in 1961, followed by Austria, Belgium, the Netherlands in 1964, France in 1965 and Australia in 1967.
+In order to facilitate and regulate the movement of labor force, and to meet the needs of employers and workers, Turkey signed Labor Recruitment Agreements with the destination countries beginning with Germany in 1961, followed by Austria, Belgium, the Netherlands in 1964, France in 1965 and Australia in 1967.

 The immigration of Turkish workers into Western Europe continued until 1974.
 From 1974 onwards, Turkish labor force changed its destination towards North Africa, Middle East and Gulf countries.
 Following the disintegration of the Union of Soviet Socialist Republics (USSR), the labor force was directed towards Russian Federation and Central Asian Countries.
-This transformation brought about opening-up of the Turkish economy to the world and Turkish contractors undertaking infrastructure projects in the region.

 Today, the major part of the Turkish community abroad is permanently residing in the host countries and has obtained the citizenship of these countries.
-Population of the Turkish community is increasing mainly from family reunification and the relatively high birth-rate.

 Integration and Active Participation Concept:

 Immigrants diversify and enrich the culture of the society that they live in.

 Integration should be regarded as a two-lane process.
 Within this process, not only the immigrants but also the host country governments should have responsibilities.
 Host country governments should undertake policies that encourage the participation of the immigrants and embrace them.

 It is desired that members of Turkish community actively participate in the social, economic, cultural and political life of host countries while maintaining their ties to their motherland, mother tongue and culture, and live as happy, prosperous, successful individuals respecting local laws and customs.